arshad-syed18/PixelThreads-3DProductStore/README.md

-# 3D Product Store
+# PixelThreads - 3D Product Store

-Welcome to the 3D Product Store, a unique e-commerce experience that allows users to customize and visualize T-Shirts in 3D.
+Welcome to PixelThreads, a 3D Product Store that offers a unique e-commerce experience, allowing users to customize and visualize clothes in 3D.
-This platform enables users to pick shirt colors, upload logos and textures, and even generate designs using DALL·E AI.
+This platform enables users to pick shirt colors, upload logos and textures, and even generate designs using Stable Diffusion AI for different clothing items.
 This platform was developed using React, Threejs, framer motion and tailwindcss.
 Below, is a brief overview of the project and its dependencies.

 ## Features
-- **3D T-Shirt Visualization**: See your T-Shirt designs come to life in a 3D model.
+- **3D T-Shirt Visualization**: See your T-Shirt designs come to life in a lifelike 3D model.
+- **Diverse Wardrobe Selection**: Explore and select from an extensive range of wardrobe options.
-- **Color Picker**: Choose from a wide range of colors for your shirt.
+- **Color Picker**: Explore a diverse palette to personalize your shirt.
+Mix and match colors for various components such as button accents.
 - **Texture Customization**: Upload your own textures to create unique designs.
-- **AI-Powered Design Generation**: Use DALL·E AI to generate logos and textures based on your prompts.
+- **AI-Driven Design Creation**: Employ Stable Diffusion AI for effortless logo and texture generation based on your creative prompts.

 ## Getting Started
 1. Clone the repository.